Kali-lightsaber/nfvexpress-install/README.md

 - Horizon (OpenStack Dashboard)

 # Requirements
-- Fresh installed FreeBSD 11 server on x86-64 hardware with 8GB RAM
+- Fresh installed FreeBSD 11 server on x86-64 hardware with at least 8GB RAM
 - EPT and IOMMU processor features to use Xen hypervisor
-- Non-UEFI system for Xen
+- Configured Xen Dom0 with 6GB RAM
 - At least 1 NIC with Static IP

 # Networking